beshu-tech/readonlyrest-docs/fips.md

     truststore_file: "truststore.bcfks"
     truststore_pass: readonlyrest
 ```
-1. In case you are using ES >= 7.10 you need to modify $JAVA_HOME/conf/security/java.policy file and add this section at the end of it:
+3. In case you are using ES >= 7.10 you need to modify $JAVA_HOME/conf/security/java.policy file and add this section at the end of it.
+It is required because ES restricted permissions that could be used by plugins.
 ```
 grant {
   permission org.bouncycastle.crypto.CryptoServicesPermission "exportSecretKey";